microsoft/MSLab/Scenarios/DeviceGuard/readme.md

 ![](/Scenarios/DeviceGuard/Screenshots/DefaultPolicies.png)

 To check if policies are applied, you can again following PowerShell code.
-Notice CondeIntegrityEnvorcementStatus parameter.
+Notice CondeIntegrityEnvorcementStatus and UsermodeCodeIntegrityPolicyEnforcementStatus parameters.

 ````PowerShell
 $Servers=1..3 | Foreach-Object {"Server$_"}